monicag-gupta/SirionChamps2026/README.md

 - **client-info-service.zip:**
   This programs fetches the client IP, Geo-Location and Locale.
 After this it loads a welcome message using locale and resource bundle.

+- **PythonLibUsingJava.zip:**
+  This zip contains a python library using java which has the following functionality that the folder in which this library is called then it   prints the all files present in that folder.